Odessa artist receives annual motivation from ArtWalk Alpine

-Odessa artist Sonya Haynie says she uses the ArtWalk Alpine as inspiration.
+Odessa artist Sonya Haynie said she uses the ArtWalk Alpine as inspiration.

 The jewelry designer and fine artist said she unveils additional pieces to her collection during the two-day art show every year.